Release Hours:

 Can You Tow a Tesla?

-How to Put Tesla in Tow Mode
+How to Activate Tesla Transport Mode (Tow Mode)

 2. Touch “Controls” on the touchscreen